 Figure Out the Primary Scanning Environment

-This is important because the specifications of the barcode, such as the type, size, arrangement, and quality of the barcode will determine where the barcode will be scanned.
+This is important because the specifications of the barcodes, such as the type, size, arrangement, and their quality, will determine where they will be scanned.
 If you know where it will be scanned, then the correct specifications can be applied during the production process.

 For example, if you have a barcode that will be scanned at the retail point-of-sale, it will need to support omnidirectional scanning, meaning that the barcode can be read if it isn’t in a vertical or horizontal configuration when it is being scanned.

 Decide What Type of Barcodes You Want

 This is one of the most important steps when it comes to creating a barcode; you want the barcode to suit the environment that it will be used in, otherwise machines and users will find it confusing and it could change your entire stock management systems.
 However, there are a few tips you can take:

 - If you need to scan an item at the point-of-sale (POS), then a UPC or an EAN barcode would be the most beneficial, as this is guaranteed to be scanned by POS systems all around the world